The possibility of seeing a rare fireball enter the atmosphere is a good reason to stay up late this week.

 An anxious hour or so later, news reports starting clearing up the mystery.
 What I and much of the Bay Area had seen (and felt) was an extra-large meteor—perhaps the size of a car—getting closer to the surface of the Earth than most meteors do.
 The rumble was a sonic boom made by the big rock hurtling through the air at about 1,000 mph before disintegrating harmlessly.
 (The vibration I felt was caused by the sonic boom, too—this particular meteor, like most, burned up before it hit the ground.)

 Why am I telling you this?
 Because a fireball like this is an awesome sight, and I don’t want you to greet it with fear like I did.
 Why am I telling you this now?
-Because there’s a very real chance that you might get to see a fireball of your own this week, as part of the Perseid meteor shower peaking on the night of August 12-13.
+Because there’s a very real chance that you might get to see a fireball of your own this weekend, as part of the Perseid meteor shower peaking on the night of August 11-12.

 The annual Perseids are generally regarded as the best meteor shower of the year because they not only produce a large number of meteors—as many as one a minute at its peak—but are also famous for producing the occasional dramatic fireball like the one I saw.